-The Educational Leadership PK-12 Administration master's program is designed to be completed in 2 years.
+The Educational Leadership PK-12 Leadership master's program is designed to be completed in 2 years.
 Areas of focus include leading for equity, design thinking, action research, and practitioner inquiry.
 In addition, faculty work directly with division leaders to identify specific needs for the division, and customize course content to address those topics.
 Course topics include:

 - Educational leadership and organizational dynamics

 - Assessment and evaluation

 - Principalship: managing instructional resources

 - Educational law

 An integral part of the degree program, the internship is an innovative model that is embedded throughout the program and aligned with division initiatives.
 The internship allows students to tackle current challenges within their school division, apply course learning to real problems, and become deeply embedded in the work of the division.

 For students who hold a valid Virginia teaching license and have three years of successful teaching experience, this degree can lead to the addition of an endorsement in administration and supervision by the Virginia Department of Education.

 K-12 Administration Program Contact